Apocentre/cross-devops/Build.md

+# Instructions

+For each project, first run the commands on the project's repository and then the commands in this (devops) repository.

+## In each project's repository

+1. Merge latest develop into main and push the main branch
+2. Run the correct command from the list below to build and push the docker image; add your github token in the `GITHUB_TOKEN` field
+3. Push the image that has been created

+    e.g. `registry.digitalocean.com/hotcross/hotcross-app:2.43.0`

+4. Create and push the tag for the newly built version, e.g `v2.43.0`.

+    Tags can be custom named for certain projects, you can check the tags list for the naming scheme by running `git tag`

+## In this (devops) repository

 Before deploying a service make sure that you set the secrets.

 In each service there is a `secrets.example.yaml` file.
 You will have to copy this and rename it to `secrets.prod.yaml`.
 Also, you would have to add the missing values.
+Never commit any changes to the `secrets.example.yaml` file, the `secrets.prod.yaml` is git-ignored by default.

-1. Use the correct version for each docker image
+1. Update the `tag` field in the project chart's `values.yaml` file with the correct version for each docker image
-2. Replace the GITHUB_TOKEN with your own key
-3. Run the correct command from below
-4. Push the image that has been created

-e.g. `registry.digitalocean.com/hotcross/hotcross-app:2.43.0`

-5. Upgrade deployment on K8s
+2. Upgrade deployment on K8s

     `helm upgrade cross-api helm/cross-api`

+3. Verify the deployment was successful (replace `-n api` with the appropriate namespace)

+    `kubectl -n api get pods`: this will return the list of pods.
+If run immediately after deployment you should see a list of pods as __Terminating__ and some as __ContainerCreating__.
+As long as no error shows there, the old pods disappear and the new pods show as __Running__, the deployment went ok.

+    `kucectl -n api describe pods <pod>`: Get information about the pods deployment.
+Use this command if something is wrong with the deplotment

+    `kucectl -n api logs <pod>`: Get the logs of the instance.

 The list of services we use are:

 - `helm upgrade hotcross-app helm/hotcross-app`
-- `helm upgrade hotcross-app helm/hotcross-app`
+- `helm upgrade cross-api helm/cross-api`
 - `helm upgrade cross-mint helm/cross-mint`
 - `helm upgrade cross-send helm/cross-send`
-...
+- ...

 Hotcross App
 ===